urban-tep/DDF-SDD/source/architecture/dataagency/index.rst

 Data Agency
 ===========

-The Data Agency is a set of compoenent providing with services for faciliting the data flow.
+The Data Agency is a set of components providing with services for faciliting the data flow.
 For that purpose it first includes a catalogue to store dataset metadata and perform complex queries.
 It also expose a data pipe service with the data gateway that helps finding the best location for the data according to paramaters such as the processing service or location.